 It happens to the best of us — a couple of hours after lunch, a couple of hours before quitting time, and it hits: the middle-of-the-workday slump.

 Luckily, there are plenty of easy, natural ways you can stay awake and alert at work without using caffeine.
-Discover tips for sparking energy without the need for caffeine.
+Discover a few caffeine-free strategies for sparking energy below.

 Sitting causes you to be drowsier, in addition to the other health risks it poses.
 Standing up while you work can stimulate your muscles and metabolism to help you stay alert and focused.